One of the most common questions we get asked is – What type of finish should I put on my hardwood floors?

-Unlike surface finishes that lay on top of the wood and penetrating oils that sink into the pores of the wood, hardwax oils are designed so that they impregnate the pores of the wood and leave a protective surface—although not a hard “plastic” looking or feeling one.
+Unlike surface finishes that lay on top of the wood and penetrating oils that sink into the pores of the wood, hardwax oils (or hardened oils as some call them) are designed so that they impregnate the pores of the wood and leave a protective surface—although not a hard “plastic” looking or feeling one.
 The finished product is more like a hand rubbed velvety matte look.

-Some are 1 coat systems and others are 2 or 3 coat systems.
+Some hardwax oils are 1 coat systems and others are 2 or 3 coat systems.
 There’s also the option to add a little sheen with additional steps if you like.

 One of the great things about these finishes is that they combine a lot of the benefits of surface and oil finishes and they remove many of the disadvantages.
 For example, hardwax oils are much easier to spot repair than surface finishes.
 They don’t have the headache of constant maintenance and waxing like penetrating oils.
 Plus they don’t stink up the house and drive you out of your home like some finishes will.

-We’ve spent quite a bit of time and effort testing them and using them in the real world these last few years and we feel there is a very bright future for hardwax oils in the professional refinishing world.
+We’ve spent quite a bit of time and effort testing them and using them in the real world and we feel there is a very bright future for hardwax oils in the professional refinishing world.